-Tetrahydrofuranylfentanyl has been seized as a liquid and in powder form.
+- 4-Fluoroisobutyrylfentanyl is expected to be lipophilic. - 4-Fluoroisobutyrylfentanyl has been typically seized as a powder, in tablet form and as a liquid.
 A more detailed description of seizures and collected samples can be found in section 3.2.1 and section 3.2.2.